 “Under the Volcano,” directed by Gracie Otto (“The Last Impresario”), is a documentary that comprises well-staged interviews, plenty of intimate and unknown footage – personal photos, newspapers, and articles provided by the vast majority of the constellation of Stars parading in such a hidden paradise.

 After the terrifying images of the volcano’s eruption in 1995, nearly all the habitats were displaced.
 The paradox is that the place’s success that holds the birth of the greatest hits of those famous musicians was confronted by the relentless forces of nature.

 The enormous amount of information placed at the beginning of the documentary confronts the elongated and decadent scenes toward its big finale.

 The documentary gained mixed reviews for political and social reasons.

 |Under the Volcano|

-“Under the Volcano” is an exceptional source of information for the general public.
-The accomplish documentary is a great spring of inspiration for musicians, recording engineers, music enthusiasts, and historians who can learn more about a hidden place in the world where the greatest hits and iconic albums were created.
+“Under the Volcano” is an excellent source of information for the general public.
+The accomplished documentary is a great spring of inspiration for musicians, recording engineers, music enthusiasts, and historians who can learn more about a hidden place in the world where the greatest hits and iconic albums were created.